applicaster/developer.applicaster.com/book/plugins-manifest/fields/tag-select.md

   - All boxes are black
   - Plugin configuration value is an empty string: `""`

-- When the second option selected
+- When the second option is selected

   - Input appears with two boxes
   - Box labeled "Option Two" has a green color
-  - Plugin configuration is: `"option_2"`
+  - Plugin configuration value is: `"option_2"`

+- When the second option selected and the user removes it
+  - Input appears with two boxes
+  - All boxes are black
+  - ⚠️ Plugin configuration value is: `null` ⚠️